 - ask interested parties for their views

-- make a recommendation to the Treasurer and Minister for Finance, who will make a decision having regard to the access criteria.
+- make a recommendation to the Treasurer, who will make a decision having regard to the access criteria.

 In addition to legislation specific to gas pipelines (such as the National Gas (Queensland) Act 2008), the following legislation applies to third party access in Queensland: